Build a Production Rust Library in 6 Weeks

 Why Rust, why now

-It's designed by exceptional engineers.
-The borrow checker, zero-cost abstractions, the trait system — Rust is one of the most carefully designed languages built in the last 20 years.
+The borrow checker, zero-cost abstractions, the trait system.
+Rust is one of the most carefully designed languages built in the last 20 years.
 Learning it is like reading the best code on the planet.
 That thinking rubs off.

 Program overview